 The Regional Australia Institute’s Kim Houghton, Chief Economist contributed to the action plan, providing commentary and data that helped shape the final document.

 RDAMNC are addressing the issue of connecting with local employers and have developed an employment solution called My Future Workforce.
 The platform is to be officially launched in August will help address many of the issues raised in the North Coast Workforce Strategy and Action Plan.

-Draft Version of North Coast NSW Employment Strategy and Action Plan – Available Download – HERE
+North Coast NSW Employment Strategy and Action Plan – Available Download – HERE